mikesperber/oop-2024/script.md

 ## Introduction

+Open Slides
+Show introduction slide
+Mike: I'm Mike and hang around FP conferences.
+I use Emacs.
+Henning: Im Henning and hang around DDD and Java, C# and even PHP conferences.
+I use Vee-Eye.
+How do you do, Mike?

-Mike: I have customer
+Mike: I have a customer

+Slide "Cart"

-Henning: Domain Story EAKI-1
+Henning: Lets's model Domain Story EAKI-1
 Mike: I see cart, cart, cart -> Lets write code to model the cart
 Henning: I would do strategic design first